 Only a river cruise shows the true enormity of this remarkable UNESCO-listed wine region.
 A never-ending blanket of twisting greenery, where vineyards blend into new vineyards, each bend in the river reveals yet more hills, neatly terraced with grapes.
 Every so often the landscape is punctuated by enormous white-washed quintas, the elegant farm houses that produce the wine.

 Day cruises from Porto take you up Régua or Pinhão, a charming little town in the heart of the valley.
 From here, you’ll be whisked to a nearby winery for a taste test.
 Rota do Douro run day cruises starting at €85.
 The return leg is by train, which offers a different perspective of this beautiful valley.

 Porto is a refreshingly affordable city, especially for food and drink.
 With the Douro and the Minho (the home of vinho verde, Portugal’s unique green wine) regions nearby, good wine practically flows into the city.
 Stick with the house, and you won’t go far wrong.

 When it comes to eating out, sardines – a Portuguese favourite to an almost fanatical extent – are a super cheap way to eat.
 Toca do Coelho (Largo Sampaio Bruno 2), a no-frills café over in Gaia, serves them up in the traditional style, battered and tasty.
 The beer is cheap, too.

-For the evening, try Adega Sau Nicolau, a popular place in the Ribeira district that specialises in fresh seafood.
+For another evening, try Adega Sau Nicolau, a popular place in the Ribeira district that specialises in fresh seafood.
 They serve ridiculously big portions, so come hungry.